Submitting patches: the essential guide to getting your code into the kernel¶

 Select the recipients for your patch¶

 You should always copy the appropriate subsystem maintainer(s) on any patch to code that they maintain; look through the MAINTAINERS file and the source code revision history to see who those maintainers are.
-The script scripts/get_maintainer.pl can be very useful at this step.
-If you cannot find a maintainer for the subsystem you are working on, Andrew Morton (email@example.com) serves as a maintainer of last resort.
+The script scripts/get_maintainer.pl can be very useful at this step (pass paths to your patches as arguments to scripts/get_maintainer.pl).
+If you cannot find a maintainer for the subsystem you are working on, Andrew Morton (firstname.lastname@example.org) serves as a maintainer of last resort.

 You should also normally choose at least one mailing list to receive a copy of your patch set. email@example.com should be used by default for all patches, but the volume on that list has caused a number of developers to tune it out.
 Look in the MAINTAINERS file for a subsystem-specific list; your patch will probably get more attention there.
 Please do not spam unrelated lists, though.